katstasaph/tsj/README.md

 - Notification to editors before closing if a writer has the blurb entry field open (probably needs a timeout in case someone leaves the tab open)
 - Notification to writers that a post has closed while they are editing/composing a blurb (requires server sent events, probably)
 - Blurb backup system
-- Make the frontend actually look nice, including on mobile. in particular, the wad o' links at the top
+- Make the frontend actually look nice, including on mobile. in particular, the wad o' links at the top - convert to tabs
 - Automatically generate HTML for Tumblr and Cohost and any other social media platforms we may want to utilize
 - "Edit all the blurbs together before posting" (did anyone ever use this)
 - Recreate the writer stats page (editors and up)